MercuryPay/InfinitePeripherals.All.ObjC/README.md

 ***
 **PLEASE NOTE:** In order to Build and Run you **must** be tethered to an iOS device to dubug.
 Build will fail with iOS Simulator
 ***
-##Steps to Capture Secure Card Data from Infinite Peripherals Encrypted Swipers
+##Steps to Capture Secure Card Data from <br>Infinite Peripherals Encrypted Swipers

 ###Step 1: Add Infinite Peripheral library
 Add `DTDevices.h` and `libtdev.a` to your project